kaunel85/ong-bylaws/bylaws.md

 ARTICLE IV: ELECTIONS
 ---------------------
-29. The Parliamentarian of the Chapter shall be appointed by the President.
+29. The Parliamentarian, Chorister, and Librarian of the Chapter shall be appointed by the President.

 30. The groupings of officers and order of elections for general elections shall be as follows: